-Arthritis and degeneration that affects the facet joints (or joints of the spine) is called spondylitis.
-Facet joints are located in pairs on the top and bottom of vertebrae, connecting vertebrae in the neck and back in a hinge-like manner that allows the spine to bend, move and twist.
-When these joints become arthritic, patients may experience pain, loss of motion, stiffness, and bone spurs.
-In severe cases of spondylitis, the spinal bones may fuse together, allowing for even reduced range of motion and greater pain.
+Spondylitis is an inflammatory disease that can affect the spine, particularly the facet joints which link the vertebrae.
+Facet joints are located in pairs on the top and bottom of vertebrae, connecting them in the neck and back in a hinge-like manner that allows the spine to bend, move and twist.
+When these joints become inflamed, patients may experience pain, loss of motion, stiffness and bone spur growth.
+In severe cases of spondylitis, the spinal bones may fuse together, causing further reduced range of motion and the potential for spinal deformity.

-Due to the level of pain and discomfort often associated with spondylitis, alternative treatments (those found outside of conventional medicine) are sought by many patients.
-These treatments are often used in conjunction with the conventional forms of medicine prescribed by a doctor.
+Due to the level of pain and discomfort often associated with spondylitis, alternative treatments found outside of conventional medicine are sought by many patients.
+These treatments are often used in combination with more conventional doctor-recommended options.
 Some of the most popular alternative treatments include: